d4n1hb/Config-Rice/README.md

 # Config-Rice

 This repo contains my config files.
 They are only tested in my machines, read them before using them.
-If they breack for you feel free to fix them and notify me.
+This should not be taken as how a dwm build should look like.
+The rabbit hole of LINUX rice is too deep, this build takes usability over looks.

 ## The system

-These configs are my approach to Luke Smith's old scholl i3-gaps configs.
+These configs were my approach to Luke Smith's old scholl i3-gaps configs.
+I think that i3 is a great starting point if you want to get into tiling window managers.
+Once you get used to the workflow, dwm seems like a better alternative to me, it is so light and writen in C!

+### Old i3 look

 ![desktop](Desktop.png)

-## Notes

-Transitioned to dwm, using almost Luke build, with personal preference changes.
+### DWM build

+Screenshot pending...